MikeRotchip/house-hodl_api-interface/README.md

 ## .ENV files

-Each service contains a `.env_example` file with sample mandatory values (you have to fill the actual values yourself :)
+Each service contains a `.env-example` file with sample mandatory values (you have to fill the actual values yourself :)
 Each value is accompanied by a short explanation and a sample value.

 ## Dependency install